google/clusterfuzz/README.md

 You can find detailed documentation [here](https://google.github.io/clusterfuzz).

 ## Getting Help
-You can [file an issue](https://github.com/google/clusterfuzz/issues/new) to ask questions, request features, or for help.
+You can [file an issue](https://github.com/google/clusterfuzz/issues/new) to ask questions, request features, or ask for help.